Women's National Basketball Association: Changing of the guard (2010–2012)

 Many news outlets began covering the league more frequently.
 NBA TV, the television home of the NBA scheduled over 70 regular-season games to be televised (along with a dozen more on ESPN2 and ABC).
 The new influx of young talent into the league gave many teams something to be excited about.
 Players like Candace Parker of the Sparks, Maya Moore of the Lynx, DeWanna Bonner of the Mercury, Angel McCoughtry of the Dream, Sylvia Fowles of the Sky, Tina Charles of the Sun, and Liz Cambage of the Shock brought a new level of excitement to the game, adding talent to the teams of young veterans such as Diana Taurasi, Seimone Augustus and Cappie Pondexter.
 The level of play seemed to be evidenced by higher scoring, better defense, and higher shooting percentages.
 By the end of the 2011 regular season, nine of the twelve teams in the league had increased attendance over their 2010 averages.

-Connecticut Sun center Tina Charles set a league record for double-doubles in a season with 23.
+Connecticut Sun center, Tina Charles, set a league record for double-doubles in a season with 23.
 Also, Sylvia Fowles of the Chicago Sky became only the second player in WNBA history to finish a season averaging at least 20 points (20.0ppg) and 10 rebounds (10.2rpg) per game.
 The San Antonio Silver Stars experienced boosts from their young players as well; rookie Danielle Adams scored 32 points off the bench in June and fellow rookie Danielle Robinson had a 36-point game in September.
-Atlanta Dream forward Angel McCoughtry was the first player in league history to average over 20 points per game (21.6ppg) while playing under 30 minutes per game (27.9mpg).
+Atlanta Dream forward, Angel McCoughtry, was the first player in league history to average over 20 points per game (21.6ppg) while playing under 30 minutes per game (27.9mpg).

-McCoughtry led her team to the Finals for the second straight year, but despite breaking her own Finals scoring record, the Dream was swept for the second straight year, this time by the Minnesota Lynx, which won its first title behind a fully healthy Seimone Augustus.
+McCoughtry led her team to the 2011 Finals, appearing for the second straight year, but despite breaking her own Finals scoring record, the Dream were swept for the second straight year, this time by the Minnesota Lynx, which won its first title behind a fully healthy Seimone Augustus.

 2012 featured a long Olympic break.
 The Indiana Fever won that year's WNBA championship.